tali-software-foundation/tali/README.md

 ## Show me syntax!

-In Tali, order doesn't matter: we use '@' to indicate the symbol that should be evaluated in a hashmap.
+In Tali, /order doesn't matter/: we use '@' to indicate the symbol that should be evaluated in a hashmap.

 ``` tali